Quicklist: Desk Lamps

-Rustic style homes or country style homes tend to feature muted colors and features similar to what you’d find in a country cottage or log cabin.
-It is possible to go for a rustic look and to look modern and up-to-the-minute doing it.
+Rustic-style homes or country-style homes tend to feature muted colors and features similar to what you’d find in a country cottage or log cabin.
+It is possible to go for a rustic look and still stay modern and up-to-the-minute doing it.

 Combining a wooden desk lamp with the modern conveniences of life is one way to pull off the look.

 Source: Home Depot

 There might not be a style of desk lamp that is more iconic than the classic banker’s lamp.
 Although a green lampshade is a classic, these days you can find banker’s lamps with shades in a rainbow of colors, as well as with stained glass or patterned shades.

 The original name for banker’s lamps was Emeralites, a neologism that combined the words “Emerald” and “light.”
 The style was patented at the start of the 20th century and produced for decades by a single factory in Moravia.

 Like Tiffany lamps, original banker’s lamps or Emeralites are valuable collector’s items.
 But you can find cheaper versions made of less expensive materials at several online stores.

 Picking out a desk lamp is only half of the journey.
 You also want to choose the right type of bulb for your new lamp.
 Nowadays, there are almost as many light bulb options as there are lamps.
 Here’s a quick rundown of the bulbs you might come across, as well as some information about bulb sizing.

 There are six basic styles of light bulb that fit desk lamps.
 Some bulb styles are interchangeable and will work in a variety of different types of lamp.
 Other lamps will only fit a particular kind of bulb.
 Here are your main light bulb options: